michael-hartmann/caps/docs/manual/manual.rst

 integration.

 The program supports a wide variety of options.
-You can get a summary of all options using ``casimir --help``.
+You can get a summary of all options using ``caps --help``.
 By default, the temperature is set to :math:`T=0`, and the sphere and plane are assumed to be perfect reflectors.

 Please note that due to parallelization, the number of terms computed in the